Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Choosing_the_state_structure.md

 ## Avoid contradictions in state

 Here is a hotel feedback form with `isSending` and `isSent` state variables.
 While this code works, it leaves the door open for “impossible” states.
-For example, if you forget to call `setIsSent` and `setIsSending` together, you may end up in a situation where both `isSending` and `isSent` are `true` at the same time.
+For example, _if you forget to call `setIsSent` and `setIsSending` together, you may end up in a situation where both `isSending` and `isSent` are `true` at the same time_.
 The more complex your component is, the harder it is to understand what happened.

 Since `isSending` and `isSent` should never be `true` at the same time, it is better to replace them with one `status` state variable that may take one of \*three\* valid states: `'typing'` (initial), `'sending'`, and `'sent'`: